subjectId: 690737 visibleTabCount: 11

 A list of Open Access Journals and can be found through the Directory of Open Access Journals (DOAJ).
 DOAJ is an index of diverse open access journals from around the world, with the mission is to increase the visibility, accessibility, reputation, usage and impact of quality, peer-reviewed, open access scholarly research journals globally, regardless of discipline, geography or language.

-In addition, the University of Miami Libraries Open Access and Publishing page offers a variety of resources that can help assist on this topic.
+In addition, the University of Miami Libraries Open Access and Publishing page offers a variety of resources on this topic.

 References